-6. Significant Decline in Family Income - Effect on Enhance Voucher Minimum Rent

-If an enhanced voucher family suffers a significant decline in family income, the minimum family share required of the family shall be reduced below the enhanced minimum rent provision so that the percentage of income for rent does not exceed the greater of 30 percent or the percentage of monthly adjusted income actually paid by the family for rent (the rent to owner, plus tenant-paid utilities) on the effective date of the prepayment.
+6. Significant Decline in Family Income - Effect on Enhance Voucher Minimum Rent shall be reduced below the enhanced minimum rent provision so that the percentage of income for rent does not exceed the greater of 30 percent or the percentage of monthly adjusted income actually paid by the family for rent (the rent to owner, plus tenant-paid utilities) on the effective date of the prepayment.
 A significant decline is defined as gross family income that is at least 15 percent less than the gross family income on the date of the eligibility event.